atassis/smokybg/README.md

 # Smokybg

-This is a rewritten analog of [waterpipe.js jQuery plugin](https://github.com/dragdropsite/waterpipe.js/), but rewritten in typescript and usable as a common npm module with types (not perfectly typed tho)
+This is an analog of [waterpipe.js jQuery plugin](https://github.com/dragdropsite/waterpipe.js/), but rewritten in typescript and usable as a common npm module with types (not perfectly typed tho)

 ## Install